Accelerating Multi-attribute Unsupervised Seismic Facies Analysis With RAPIDS: Experimental Results

 \subsection{\kahu\ Seismic Data}

-For \kahu\ seismic data, we performed training with \kmeans\ using 16 GPUs, in order to fit the training data to the GPU memory.
+For \kahu\ seismic data we performed training using 16 GPUs, in order to fit the training data to the available GPU memory.
 The speedup over the CPU implementation is presented in Figure~\ref{fig:cpu-speedup} (yellow).
-With a larger dataset we were able to saturate all server resources, achieving a training speedup of 258-fold.
-Comparing to the speedup of \parihaka\, which is nearly half of the size of \kahu, we had a speedup of about 18\%.
+With a larger dataset, we were able to saturate the GPU resources, achieving a training speedup of 258-fold.
+Comparing to the speedup of \textit{Parihaka}, which is nearly half of the size of \kahu, we had a speedup of 18\%.